Steph Curry Injury History (2026 Update): From the Beginning

 A New Approach to the Ankle Injury

 With the help of his personal trainer, Curry started focusing on a new strategy to keep the bulk of his weight off his ankle.
 By utilizing his hips more and strengthening his core it became easier to ease the tweaks in the sensitive ankle.
-The strategy worked well and he only suffered minor ankle tweaks after that.
+The strategy worked well for many years after that, though ankle issues have still resurfaced from time to time.

 Unfortunately, ankle issues aren’t the only injuries Curry has been plagued with during his career.
 He is reputed to have suffered several serious injuries during the span of his career.
 Let’s have a look at some of the most prevalent injuries that he endured on the basketball court.